Kiarash-m0hammadi/groq-chatbot-demo/README.md

 1. **Locate the [`.env`](.env) file:**

-   - The `.env` file should be in the root directory of the project.
+   - The `.env` file should be in the project's root directory.

 2. **Add your Groq API key:**